Howrah–Digha Super AC Express

-The 12847 / 48 Howrah–Digha AC Express is a train of the Shatabdi Express category belonging to Indian Railways – South Eastern Railway zone that runs between Howrah and Digha Flag station in India.
+The 12847 / 12848 Howrah–Digha Super AC Express was a train of the shatabdi express category belonging to Indian Railways – South Eastern Railway zone that used to run between Howrah and Digha Flag station in India.

-It operates as train number 12847 from Howrah Junction to Digha Flag station and as train number 12848 in the reverse direction, serving the state of West Bengal.
+It operated as train number 12847 from Howrah Junction to Digha Flag station and as train number 12848 in the reverse direction, serving the state of West Bengal.

+The train is now permanently cancelled most probably in the year 2023 after facing losses during Covid-19.